malliina/play-template/README.md

 # play-template

-This is an empty [Play Framework](http://www.playframework.com/) project template.
+This project contains [Play Framework](http://www.playframework.com/) project templates.

+- a [vanilla](vanilla) project with minimal dependencies
-Check folder `full` for another template that adds Scala.js and LESS assets to the mix.
+- a [full](full) project that adds Scala.js and LESS assets to the mix
+- a [native](native) project that demonstrates packaging a Play app to run as a Windows service